Facts About Heat-related Illness

 - Stop all activity and sit quietly in a cool place.

 - Drink water, a sports drink, or other drinks with no caffeine or alcohol.

 - Do not resume activity for a few hours after the cramps go away, since heat cramps can lead to heat exhaustion or heat stroke.

 - Get medical help if the cramps do not go away in one hour.

 - Drink water or other cool drinks with no alcohol or caffeine.

 Get the victim to a shady or cool area and call emergency medical assistance immediately.
 Until they arrive, do the following:

-- Cool the victim as quickly as possible, with a cool bath or shower, a spray of cool water from garden hose, or wrapping the victim in a cool, wet sheet.
+- Cool the victim as quickly as possible with a cool bath or shower, a spray of cool water from a garden hose, or by wrapping the victim in a cool, wet sheet.

 - Check body temperature often and continue cooling efforts until temperature drops to 101-102°F.